-You should know this if you want to sell a house in Montana that has a lien on it.
 Having a lien on a house can have many effects on its sale.
 When things get tricky, you need to know how to file a lien, what it officially means, and what steps need to be taken before the sale is complete.
-When Treasure State property owners know about the different types of property bills, they can make smart choices that keep them out of trouble with the law and their money.
+When Montana property owners know about the different types of property bills, they can make smart choices that keep them out of trouble with the law.
 This guide is for Montanans who want to sell their home but can’t because they owe money.
 You should know this if you want to sell your house fast for cash in Montana and your property has a lien on it.

 Understanding What a Lien is in Montana